abhimanyuzade1-a11y/AI-Tech-Shopper/README.md

 ---

-## 🎯 Project Objective
+## 🎯 Main Objective

-The main objective of this project is to build an intelligent technology shopping assistant that can understand a customer's requirements and guide them through the complete shopping journey.
+The main objective of this project is to create an intelligent shopping assistant that can:

-The system is designed to:

 - Understand customer requirements
 - Identify customer intent